The nonlinear motion of cells subject to external forces: Results

-The phase diagrams in Fig. \ref{fig:schematic}b-c schematically show the regimes of drop shapes and motility that we find for the passive $\mathcal{A} = 0$ and the active $\mathcal{A} = 1$ case.
-Figure \ref{fig:profiles} provides full results for drop velocity, drop shapes and substrate traction.
+The phase diagrams in Fig. \ref{fig:schematic}a-c schematically show the regimes of drop shapes and motility that we find for the passive $\mathcal{A} = 0, \mathcal{W} = 0$, the contractile/extensile case $\mathcal{A} = 1, \mathcal{W} = 0$ case, and the polymerising case $\mathcal{A} = 0, \mathcal{W} = 1$.
+Figures \ref{fig:profiles} and \ref{fig:profilesA} provide full results for drop velocity, drop shapes and substrate traction.